-If physical intervention at the lower end of the restriction continuum (as defined above) is used with a pupil as a behavioural response, staff may record this within the pupil's PBSP documentation, but will most likely not need to make an entry on CPOMS (unless the pupil became unexpectedly upset and behaviour escalated as a result of this restriction).
+If physical intervention at the lower end of the restriction continuum (as defined above) is used with a pupil as a behavioural response, staff may record this within the pupil's PBSP documentation, but will most likely not need to make an entry CPOMS (unless the pupil became unexpectedly upset and behaviour escalated as a result of this restriction).

-If physical intervention at the mid-level of the restriction continuum (as defined above) is used with a pupil as a behavioural response, staff will record this on CPOMS.
+If physical intervention at the mid-level of the restriction continuum (as defined above) is used with a pupil as a behavioural response, staff will record this on Arbor.
 This would in turn be reviewed by a member of the leadership team and follow-up actions would most likely be initiated.

 If a restrictive physical intervention (as defined above) was ever used as either an emergency or planned response with a pupil, in order to keep people safe in an increasingly dangerous situation, this would be recorded on CPOMS and would trigger a detailed review of the incident and circumstances that led up to it (see Appendix 2 for details of the review questions and potential actions).
+Whilst there is no statutory requirement for schools to collect and use data to monitor restraint or restrictive physical interventions, this must be prioritised in order to support us to understand individuals better and respond to any unmet needs.

-The intention following any use of RPI is to understand the circumstances that led to such a situation occurring and to put support, practices and procedures in place to ensure that the risk of future use of RPI is reduced.
+The intention following any use of RPI is to understand the circumstances that led to such a situation occurring and to put support, practices, and procedures in place to ensure that the risk of future use of RPI is reduced.
 In line with DHSC (2019) guidelines, data relating to the use of Restrictive Physical Interventions will be monitored, reviewed, collated and reported upon to ensure that if there are any RPIs used across school or with individuals, quantifiable year on year reductions are achieved.